► Facelifted 2024 Volvo XC90

-► Pricey Swedish seven-seater with 449bhp
+► Pricey Swedish seven-seater with 448bhp

 Read on for our Volvo XC90 Recharge T8 review to see if the 2023 upgrades have made a difference and whether you should pick this or a BMW X5 45e.
 And to see what we make of the petrol and diesel versions, don’t miss our regular Volvo XC90 review.

+The XC90 T8 hybrid is the most expensive, cleanest, most frugal and quickest car of the XC90 range.
+Its raison d’être is that it’s a seven-seat plug-in hybrid – something of a rarity still, even in 2024.
 It’s aimed at the middle classes who can’t quite commit to a fully-electric car, but still want the tax breaks and street cred associated with one.
-It’s pricey, mind: the cheapest version, the Core, retails from £71,405 and our toppy Ultimate version stretches that to £83,130.
+It’s pricey, mind: the cheapest version, the Core, retails from £72,650 and our toppy Ultra version stretches that to £84,150.
 It’s not cheap.

 The XC90 uses Volvo’s SPA scalable product architecture.
 This platform also underpins the S90 saloon and V90 estate, while the chassis was designed from the outset to package electric powertrains.
 In the T8 a petrol engine in the nose drives the front wheels via a very smooth-shifting eight-speed auto gearbox.
-A electric generator sandwiched between the two rapidly cranks the petrol engine into life, boosts torque and charges the larger-for-2023 18.8kWh battery as required.
+A electric generator sandwiched between the two rapidly cranks the petrol engine into life, boosts torque and charges the battery as required.

 There’s effortless performance throughout the rev range, rather than dragster punch.
 Mash throttle to carpet in Power mode and the T8 launches pretty smartly, the battery pouring power into the electric motor as the turbocharged and supercharged direct-injection 2.0-litre four slogs its guts out.
 As a performance powertrain it’s undoubtedly effective, the claimed 5.1sec 0-62mph feeling entirely believable, but the car’s not inconsequential weight (2297kg) blunts the feeling of performance.